valerocar/geometry-blender/README.md

 ![Double Torus](images/tdt.png)
 ---
 ## Requirements and installation
-To avoid package conflicts it is recommended to create a *Python Virtual Environment*. for installation.
+To avoid package conflicts it is recommended to create a *Python Virtual Environment* for installation.
 This can be done at a terminal a follows

 - Anaconda : `conda create --name geometry python=3`